TooSRT/Simulation-tumeurs-cytokines/README.md

 ## Description

-This code is a tool for simulating tumour evolution.
+This code is a tool for simulating tumour evolution and the action of differents immune cells on them (T-CD4 and T-CD8).
 It must help biologists to verify and check experimental hypothesis about tumour evolution.

-Version 1.2

 ## Modules required